Windows 10: Windows 10 updates change my boot order all the time

 in Windows 10 Gaming

-5. how to change boot order
+5. Can't boot windows 10 and can't change boot order

-6. Windows 10 Updates Keep Changing Boot Order
+7. Windows 10 Updates Keep Changing Boot Order

 in Windows 10 Installation and Upgrade